Elder abuse awareness and resources

 If someone is in immediate danger, call the Police on 000.

-For more information about support for family violence, see Council’s Family Violence Resources page.
+For more information about support for family violence, see Council’s Family Violence resources.

 World Elder Abuse Awareness Day